Calorimetric Measurement of Multi-TeV Muons via Deep Regression: High-level muon features

-\begin{itemize} \item V[0]: The total energy recorded in the calorimeter in cells above the $E_{\text{thr}}>\SI{0.1}{\gev}$ threshold; \item V[1]: the ratio between the missing transverse energy deposition in the $xy$ plane and the total energy, computed as $V[2]= \frac{\sqrt{E_x^2 + E_y^2}}{\sum_i{E_i}}$, where $E_x=\sum{E_i \Delta x_i}$, $E_y=\sum{E_i \Delta y_i}$, and $\Delta x_i$, $\Delta y_i$ are the spatial distances in the transverse plane to the center of the cell hit by the muon at the calorimeter front face; in this calculation, all cells are used; \item V[2]: This variable results from the same calculation extracting $V[1]$, but it is performed using in all sums only towers exceeding the $E_{\text{thr}}=\SI{0.1}{\gev}$ threshold; \item V[3]: The second moment of the energy distribution around the muon direction in the transverse plane, computed with all towers as $V[3]= \sum_i [E_i (\Delta x_i^2 + \Delta y_i^2)]/ \sum_i E_i$, where indices run on all towers and the distances are computed in the transverse plane, as above; \item V[4]: The same as V[3], but computed only using towers located in the first \SI{400}{\mm}-thick longitudinal section of the detector along $z$; \item V[5]: The same as V[3], but computed only using towers in the $400<z_i<\SI{800}{\mm}$ region; \item V[6]: The same as V[3], but computed only using towers in the $800<z_i<\SI{1200}{\mm}$ region; \item V[7]: The same as V[3], but computed only using towers in the $1200<z_i<\SI{1600}{\mm}$ region; \item V[8]: The same as V[3], but computed only using towers in the $z_i\geq\SI{1600}{\mm}$ region; \item V[9]-V[14] and V[16]-V[21]: See {\em supra} (\autoref{s:cluster}); \item V[15]: Second-highest maximum energy in a $3\times\!3\times\!3$ cubic box from cells not included in type-1 or type-2 clusters; \item V[22]: The first moment of the energy distribution along the x axis, relative to the x position of the incoming muon track; \item V[23]: The first moment of the energy distribution along the y axis, relative to the y position of the incoming muon track; \item V[24]: See {\em supra} (\autoref{s:bendingvar}); \item V[25]: Maximum energy in a $3\times\!3\times\!3$ cubic box from cells not included in type-1 or type-2 clusters; \item V[26]: Sum of energy recorded in cells with energy below \SI{0.01}{\gev}; \item V[27]: Sum of energy recorded in cells with energy between 0.01 and $E_{thr}=\SI{0.1}{\gev}$. \end{itemize}
+\begin{itemize} \item V[0]: The total energy recorded in the calorimeter in cells above the $E_{\text{thr}}>\SI{0.1}{\gev}$ threshold; \item V[1]: We define $H_x = \sum_i E_i\cdot\Delta x_i$ and $H_y = \sum_i E_i\cdot\Delta y_i$, where $\Delta x_i$ and $\Delta y_i$ are the spatial distances in the $x$ and $y$ directions to the centre of the cell which is hit by the muon at the calorimeter front face; from these we derive V[1] = $\sqrt{H_x^2+H_y^2}/\sum_i E_i$.
+In this calculation, all cells are used; \item V[2]: This variable results from the same calculation extracting $V[1]$, but it is performed using in all sums only towers exceeding the $E_{\text{thr}}=\SI{0.1}{\gev}$ threshold; \item V[3]: The second moment of the energy distribution around the muon direction in the transverse plane, computed with all towers as $V[3]= \sum_i [E_i (\Delta x_i^2 + \Delta y_i^2)]/ \sum_i E_i$, where indices run on all towers and the distances are computed in the transverse plane, as above; \item V[4]: The same as V[3], but computed only using towers located in the first \SI{400}{\mm}-thick longitudinal section of the detector along $z$; \item V[5]: The same as V[3], but computed only using towers in the $400<z_i<\SI{800}{\mm}$ region; \item V[6]: The same as V[3], but computed only using towers in the $800<z_i<\SI{1200}{\mm}$ region; \item V[7]: The same as V[3], but computed only using towers in the $1200<z_i<\SI{1600}{\mm}$ region; \item V[8]: The same as V[3], but computed only using towers in the $z_i\geq\SI{1600}{\mm}$ region; \item V[9]-V[14] and V[16]-V[21]: See {\em supra} (\autoref{s:cluster}); \item V[15]: Second-highest maximum energy in a $3\times\!3\times\!3$ cubic box from cells not included in type-1 or type-2 clusters; \item V[22]: The first moment of the energy distribution along the x axis, relative to the x position of the incoming muon track; \item V[23]: The first moment of the energy distribution along the y axis, relative to the y position of the incoming muon track; \item V[24]: See {\em supra} (\autoref{s:bendingvar}); \item V[25]: Maximum energy in a $3\times\!3\times\!3$ cubic box from cells not included in type-1 or type-2 clusters; \item V[26]: Sum of energy recorded in cells with energy below \SI{0.01}{\gev}; \item V[27]: Sum of energy recorded in cells with energy between 0.01 and $E_{thr}=\SI{0.1}{\gev}$. \end{itemize}

 The correlation matrix of the 28 variables is shown in \autoref{f:corrmatrix}.